 The following list includes proposed construction staging areas identified during the Preliminary Engineering phase of the project for the BEP and/or SVRTP alternatives.
-These staging areas are shown in Figures 6-28 to 6-38, and are exclusive of the footprints of permanent facilities.
+These staging areas are shown in Figures 6-28 to 6-39, and are exclusive of the footprints of permanent facilities.
 All of these staging areas would require temporary construction easements or property acquisition (see Section 6.5).

 - Mission Falls Court.
 This area would include 5.3 acres between Mission Falls Court and the railroad ROW, which currently consists primarily of a vacant parcel.
 The area is within an industrial subdivision.
 Access to the site would be from Mission Falls Court.
 (BEP and SVRTP alternatives) - Calaveras Boulevard.
 This area would include 8.0 acres south of Calaveras Boulevard between the railroad ROW and Wrigley Creek.
 Access to the site would be from Industrial Way.
 (BEP and SVRTP alternatives) - Capitol Avenue.
 This area would include 9.45 acres west of the railroad ROW between Capitol Avenue and the East Penitencia Channel.
 Access to the site would be from Capitol Avenue.
 (BEP and SVRTP alternatives) - Trade Zone Boulevard.
 This area would include 1.1 acres north of Trade Zone Boulevard and east of the railroad ROW and 1.2 acres south of Trade Zone Boulevard and east of the railroad ROW.
 Access to the site would be from Trade Zone Boulevard.
 (BEP and SVRTP alternatives) - Berryessa Road.
 This area would include 13.6 acres north of Berryessa Road and west of the rail ROW.
 Access to the site would be from Berryessa Road.
 (BEP and SVRTP alternatives) - Mabury Road and US 101.
-This area would include 11.49 acres both east and west of the railroad ROW between Mabury Road and US 101.
-Access to the site would be from Mabury Road and Las Plumas Avenue.
-This area would accommodate alternative locations for a temporary substation that would provide power to the TBMs during construction (see Section 6.2.5).
-(SVRTP Alternative) - Alum Rock.
+This area would include 24.4 acres both east and west of the railroad ROW between Mabury Road and US 101.
+Access to the site would be from Mabury Road, Nicora Avenue, Lenfest Road, and Las Plumas Avenue.
+This area would accommodate staging and temporary storage for tunnel and TBM contractors as well as alternative locations for a temporary substation that would provide power to the TBMs during construction (see Section 6.2.5).
+(BEP and SVRTP alternatives, with the exception of the 5.85 acre CSA at Lenfest Avenue and Nicora Road, which would be used for construction of the SVRTP Alternative only) - Alum Rock.
 This area would include 0.33 acres along the west side of 28th Street and north of East Santa Clara Street.
 Access to the site would be from 28th Street.
 (SVRTP Alternative) - 17th Street.
 This area would include 0.69 acres at the northwest corner of 17th and East Santa Clara streets.
 Access to the site would be from East Santa Clara Street.
 (SVRTP Alternative) - Downtown San Jose.
 The downtown construction staging area would include three separate sites.
-The first site would include 3.64 acres north of West Santa Clara Street between Market and 1st street, which is owned by VTA (the former Mitchell Block site).
-The second site would include 0.20 acres north of Santa Clara Street between 2nd and 3rd streets.
-There are
+The first site would include 3.64 acres north of West Santa Clara Street between Market and 1st street, which is owned by VTA (the former Mitchell